-To create an appropriate beam spot in probing the target composition it is necessary to focus and collimate the beam.
-The profile of the ion beam should ideally have a Gaussian distribution upon emergence into the chamber, but it is collimated to achieve a uniform current distribution along the cross section of the beam.
+To create an appropriate beam spot in probing the target composition, it is necessary to focus and collimate the beam.
+The profile of the ion beam should ideally have a uniform distribution upon emergence into the chamber, but it is collimated to achieve a uniform current distribution along the cross section of the beam.
 A series of collimators dictate the shape of the beam's cross section.
-In ECU's PIXE apparatus, the first collimator located inside the incoming beam tube and it adjusts the shape of the beam.
+In ECU's PIXE apparatus, the first collimator is located inside the incoming beam tube; it adjusts the shape of the beam.
 The second collimator acts as an anti-scattering collimator that will sheer off disbanded protons.
-Failing to collimate a second time will result in x-rays being emitted from chamber materials that are in line-of-sight to the beryllium window of the detector, this can negatively affect spectra.
-Since much of the beam is collimated before hitting the sample, it is important to generate a much higher current from the low energy side of the accelerator
+Failing to collimate a second time will result in x-rays being emitted from chamber materials that are in line-of-sight to the beryllium window of the detector.
+This can negatively affect spectra.
+Since much of the beam is collimated before hitting a sample, it is important to generate a much higher current from the low energy side of the accelerator.

-Collimators are preferably fabricated from elements that do not give rise to unwanted x- or γ -rays via the (p, γ) reaction, as x- and γ -rays will increase the continuous background in the x-ray detector [56].
+Collimators are preferably fabricated from elements that do not give rise to unwanted x or $\gamma$ -rays via the (p, $\gamma$ ) reaction. x and $\gamma$ -rays will increase the continuous background within a given x-ray detector.
+[18]